joblib/joblib/doc/installing.rst

 --------------------

-Joblib is packaged for several linux distribution: archlinux, debian, ubuntu, and altlinux.
+Joblib is packaged for several linux distribution: archlinux, debian, ubuntu, altlinux, and fedora.
 For minimum administration overhead, using the package manager is the recommended installation strategy on these systems.